RaspAP/raspap-docs/docs/insiders.md

 The Foundation supports initiatives like [Coder Dojo](https://coderdojo.com/), [Astro Pi](https://astro-pi.org/), [Coolest Projects](https://online.coolestprojects.org/) and much more.

 When you become an Insider, not only do you support development of RaspAP but you also help inspire young people by harnessing the power of computing to solve problems and express themselves creatively.

+## Support for educators
+We are big believers in the role that computing and digital technologies can play in shaping a better world.
+Many engineers, including members of the RaspAP team, got their first introduction to computing at an early age.
+This can take the form of a structured curriculum in a school setting, or less-formally through clubs, competitions and partnerships with youth organizations.
+Equally important is university, vocational and research training in digital technologies at all levels.

+To this end, we have pledged to make Insiders freely available to all educators, their students, club participants and staff.

+### Criteria
+Educators, teacher trainers, researchers and club organizers engaged in digital and computing technologies for students of all ages are eligible.
+The only requirement is a [GitHub](https://github.com/) account and a domain email address associated with an educational institution or organization with a focus on digital learning.
+Send a mail to [sponsors@raspap.com](mailto:sponsors@raspap.com) with your GitHub account details and we'll get you started with Insiders.

 ## Frequently asked questions

 ### Installing